 TESOL is an internationally-recognized industry certificate that many countries require for you to teach English internationally.
-This course is intended to provide students with the understanding and skills needed to effectively teach English to speakers of other languages and prepare them for their TESOL designation exam.
+Thie TESOL program is intended to provide students with the understanding and skills needed to effectively teach English to speakers of other languages and prepare them for their TESOL designation exam.

 - Examine the ten major methodologies in English language instruction